MicrosoftDocs/winrt-api/windows.system.remotesystems/remotesystemsessionparticipantwatcher_enumerationcompleted.md

 # Windows.System.RemoteSystems.RemoteSystemSessionParticipantWatcher.EnumerationCompleted

 ## -description
-Raised after the initial enumeration of participants is complete TBD1
+Raised after the initial enumeration of participants has completed.

 ## -remarks
+An app may delay UI rendering for session participants until this point, so that the UI elements for many participant can be rendered at once.
+Participant discovery events can continue to be raised after this event.

 ## -see-also